Ergonomics for Managers & Supervisors

 Ergonomics & Shared Workstations

 If your worksite has shared workstations, contact AskMyHR to request Workstation Ergonomic Tent Cards.
+Submit a service request with the category Myself (or) My Team/Organisation > Workplace Safety > Ergonomic Assessments.
 The cards have easy guidelines for setting up ergonomically correct workstations and are great for mobile and shared workstations.
 Cards can be placed at individual workstations.